dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 - API Rest.
 - Azure Libraries with .Net and other frameworks.

-With File Storage it is possible to replace file systems based on typical servers hosted on-premises environments.
-File Storage is secure because use the Server Message Block (SMB) Protocol and Common Internet File (CIFS).
+With File Storage, it is possible to replace file systems based on typical servers hosted on-premises environments.
+File Storage is secure because it uses the Server Message Block (SMB) Protocol and Common Internet File (CIFS).

 A "File Share" is an SMB space in Azure.
 All directories and files must be created in a parent share.
 An account can contain an unlimited number of shares, and a share can store an unlimited number of files, up to the 5 TB total capacity of the file share.

 ![File Storage Structure on Azure Store](https://cdn.auth0.com/blog/azure-storage/file-storage.png)

-The following C# code snippet shows how to programmatically interact with File Storage on Azure Storage:
+The following C# code snippet shows how to interact with File Storage on Azure Storage programmatically:

 ```C#
 public void AccessFileStorage()